 - Deuteragonist: She has her own sub-plot which runs parallel to Bond's until they meet in the stolen helicopter.

-- Fiery Redhead: Takes no crap from Bond or Trevelyan.
+- Fiery Redhead: A redhead who takes no crap from Bond or Trevelyan.

-- Girl of the Week: But not a Token Romance.
+- Girl of the Week: The main Bond Girl of the film, but not in a Token Romance.
 Her character is given more focus than most, and she has her own sub-plot up until she meets Bond.